dnarain-astro/docs/astro/develop-project.md

   :::

-3. Below the `FROM` line specifying your Runtime image, add the following:
+3. Directly below the `FROM` line specifying your Runtime image, add the following:

     ```
     LABEL maintainer="Astronomer <humans@astronomer.io>"